 There is medicine to help with a fever or pain.
 Check with your doctor or pharmacist if you’re not sure what medicine or dose to take.
 Follow the directions on the package.

 Children under the age of 18 years should not take Aspirin (unless your doctor has told you to take it) because it can cause serious health problems if taken within 6 weeks of a vaccine.

 Some people with health problems, such as a weak immune system, must call their doctor if they get a fever.
 If you’ve been told to do this, call your doctor even if you think the fever is from the vaccine.

 You will get an mRNA COVID-19 vaccine for your primary series.
-If you can’t get or don’t want this type of vaccine, you can get the protein-based or a viral vector-based vaccine if you’re age 18 years or older.
+If you can’t get or don’t want this type of vaccine, you can get the protein-based vaccine if you are age 12 years or older or the viral vector-based vaccine if you’re age 18 years or older.

 Usually you get the same vaccine for all your doses.
 If your first-dose vaccine isn’t available or you can’t have it, you can get a different COVID-19 vaccine for your next dose.

 Whichever vaccine you get to complete your primary series protects you against COVID-19.